Pivot-Madagascar/PRIDEC-package/notebook_pridec_pkg.md

 For more info, use [R packages book](https://r-pkgs.org/).

+## 2025-02-11

+I will work on a vignette of the full workflow where multiple models are trained.
+This will also allow me to write the full wrapper/workflow function.
+Okay, yes while working on this I have realized I need a wrapper `train_models` function.
+This takes in the data and user-provided parameters and outputs the quarto report.

+Notes for self (what does train_model function do):
+- takes cv_set list, list of models to fit, list of pred_vars, y_var, results_directory
+- applies each model over each element of the list to get evaluation
+- gets inv_var for last cv_set
+- saves model outputs somewhere
+- launches script to create quarto doc from model output

+This may also help streamline the `ensemble_forecast` function.
+Atlhough I think realistically any streamlining of that will happen within the script within the docker container, since that is where the user-input will enter.

+**TO DO**:
+- INLA hyper-parameter tuning (later)
+- write an example vignette of full workflow
+- script to create quarto document of training step (like a launching shell script). similar to output of workshops
+- data import and export scripts to DHIS2 (need to get d2 working first)

 ## 2025-02-10

 Working on setting things up on github and having a pkgdown website.
 I fixed the github commit error.
 The problem was I was using the wrong email.

 Setting this up as a github pages, and also making the Pivot website itself nicer.

+**TO DO**:
+- INLA hyper-parameter tuning (later)
+- write an example vignette of full workflow
+- script to create quarto document of training step (like a launching shell script). similar to output of workshops
+- data import and export scripts to DHIS2 (need to get d2 working first)

 ## 2025-02-07